 The Able Kone walls don’t touch the glass, providing air circulation and proper coffee extraction.

-If you enjoy more of a bold flavor than what the Chemex papers can give you, you can find the perfect solution in the Able Kone.
+If you enjoy a more intense coffee flavor than what the Chemex papers can give you, you can find the perfect solution in the Able Kone.

 The coffee will be something between a Chemex and a French Press.